microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 3. Install any required dependencies that might be missing (for example using `apt-get`) in a new VS Code terminal window (`kb(workbench.action.terminal.new)`).
 You will at least want to run `yarn install` or `npm install` to ensure Linux versions of native Node.js dependencies are available.

-4. Finally, press `kb(workbench.action.debug.start)` or use the **Debug view** to launch the extension and attach the debugger as you would locally.
+4. Finally, press `kb(workbench.action.debug.start)` or use the **Run view** to launch the extension and attach the debugger as you would locally.

     > **Note:** You will not be able to open the extension source code folder in the window that appears, but you can open a sub-folder or somewhere else in WSL.